 Three written warning discipline notices in the category of academic difficulties or behavioral misconduct will result in a detention.
-Teachers or staff may determine that any offense may result in immediate detention without the issuing of a written warning.
+All detentions must be approved by the administration.

 Detentions must be served on the day assigned; they are not transferable to another day.
 If a student does not serve his or her assigned detention, a second detention will be added.
 When serving detention, students are to follow the supervisor's instructions and must be dismissed from detention directly to a parent or guardian.